Redshift evolution of the X-ray and UV luminosity relation of quasars: calibrated results from SNe Ia: Introduction

-These works collectively indicate that there is some tension between the quasar data and the joint model including both the standard UV-X-ray luminosity relationship and the $\LCDM$ model.
+These works collectively indicate that there is some tension between the quasar data and the joint model including both the standard UV and X-ray luminosity relationship and the $\LCDM$ model.
 This tension could either be explained by extending the cosmological model beyond $\LCDM$, or by adding a redshift evolution to the quasar calibration parameters.

-Different methods have been used in the literature to calibrate quasar distances.
-For instance, \cite{Risaliti:2015zla} assumed the $\LCDM$ model when performing the calibration.
-In contrast, in this work, we follow the method developed in \cite{Li:2021onq} where the quasar UV-X-ray luminosity relationship is calibrated in a cosmological-model-independent manner.
+Different methods have been used in the literature to calibrate quasar distances. {For instance, \cite{Risaliti:2015zla} use narrow redshift bins of quasars to estimate $\gamma$ in that narrow redshift bin and then use the average value of $\gamma$ over the redshift bins to calculate cosmological constraints.
+Also, \cite{Lusso:2020pdb} fit the luminosity distance with a fifth-grade polynomial in $\log (1+z)$ in order to calibrate quasar UV and X-ray luminosity relation.} In this work, we follow the method developed in \cite{Li:2021onq} where the quasar UV and X-ray luminosity relationship is calibrated in a cosmological-model-independent manner.
 This is achieved by using Gaussian process (GP) regression to reconstruct the distance-redshift relationship from SNe Ia and then varying the quasar calibration parameters such that these reconstructions are maximally consistent with the quasar data.
 We use this methodology to test if different high-redshift and low-redshift sub-samples of the quasar data are consistent with each other.
 We also use this methodology to test a new quasar calibration parametrization that evolves with redshift, thus accounting for the tension between high-redshift and low-redshift subsets of the quasar dataset.